dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 ρn

 On this map, the middle regimes are not our usual middle regimes.
 Our usual middle regimes represented a particular regime (which was usually of the form 𝛽 ∼ 1).
 However, on this map, the middle regimes represent the general solution 𝛽 = anything.
 As an example, look at the bottom, deep-water row of three regimes.
 The bookend regimes, deep-water gravity waves and deep-water ripples, are easy cases of the middle, deep-water regime.
-For fun, check the other limiting cases, including that the central regime—which covers waves driven by any mixture of gravity and surface tension and traveling on any depth of water—turns into the other eight regimes in the appropriate limits.
+For fun, check the other limiting cases, including that the central regime — which covers waves driven by any mixture of gravity and surface tension and traveling on any depth of water — turns into the other eight regimes in the appropriate limits.

 8.4.2 The two-dimensional world of physics Now we'll use the same method to organize the four fundamental branches of physics: classical (Newtonian) mechanics, quantum mechanics, special relativity, and quantum electrodynamics.